Birkbach History, Family Crest & Coats of Arms

 Early Notables of the Birkbach family (pre 1700)

 Notable amongst the family at this time was Simon Birckbek or Birkbeck (1584-1656), an English clergyman and controversialist from Hornby, Westmorland; and Christopher Birbeck (1696-1717), an English...

 Another 26 words (2 lines of text) are included under the topic Early Birkbach Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Birkbach family to Ireland
+Migration of the Birkbach family

 The colonies on the fertile east coast of North America soon had many farms run by Scots.
 These hardy settlers provided a backbone for the great nations of the United States and Canada that would emerge in the next centuries.
 Early North American immigration records have revealed a number of people bearing the Scottish name Birkbach or a variant listed above, including: Willliam Birbeck who settled in Jamaica in 1774.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
 Print